 The problem: Apple Mail various issues

-There are numerous solutions to a misbehaving Mail app in iOS 13, depending on what you’re experiencing.
+There are numerous solutions to a misbehaving Mail app in iOS 13.
 Here are a range of issues and solutions related to Mail app dysfunction.

 - Check to see if software updates are available for third-party apps such as Yahoo Mail or Gmail that you may have added to Mail by checking the App Store.

 - If Mail notifications are not working, make sure they are enabled for the Mail app.
 Launch Settings > Mail > Notifications > Allow Notification.

 - If you cannot create more than one Mail account, make sure to disable the Restriction settings that prevent you from adding accounts.
 Launch Settings > Screen Time> Select Content & Privacy Restrictions> Allowed Apps> Mail and toggle the switch on.
 This lets you add multiple accounts in the mail app.

 - Enable Mail App for Cellular Data with Settings > Cellular and toggle on the Mail option.

 - Reset Network Settings with Settings > General > Reset > Reset Network Settings.
 You will be prompted to enter your passcode to continue.